7 Things to Do in the Forest of Bowland Area of Natural Beauty

 There are five designated Dark Sky Discovery Sites which all have parking, so if you fancy seeing the stars yourself, check out the map here to see where they are.

-If you’re after a walk in the woods, Beacon Fell Country Park is a wonderful option, and the summit of Beacon Fell offers incredible views across the Forest of Bowland and Morecambe Bay.
+If you’re after a walk in the woods, Beacon Fell Country Park is a wonderful option.
+The summit of Beacon Fell offers incredible views across the Forest of Bowland and Morecambe Bay.
 You can even see the Isle of Man on a clear day!

 Fine dining doesn’t come much finer than the fare served at the Inn at Whitewell.
 Chef Jamie Cadman cooks up simple dishes that really allow the quality to show itself.
 All using the best local ingredients including meat and game.

 The atmosphere is wonderful and the old fashioned surroundings complement the simple but delicious food to a tee.
 Viewers of The Trip may well recognise it, as Steve Coogan and Rob Brydon made it their first stop on their trip!

 Fancy trying your hand at pottery?
-Bentham Pottery offers pottery classes for individuals or groups, and whether it’s your first time throwing or you already have some pottery skills but want to improve, it’s a great place to come and do some learning.
+Bentham Pottery offers pottery classes for individuals or groups.
+Whether it’s your first time throwing or you already have some pottery skills but want to improve, it’s a great place to come and do some learning.

 We hope this has given you a few ideas of things that you can do if you’re in the area visiting us at our Bowland Lakes park.
 This list only scratches the surface and there is plenty of exploring to be done, particularly if you love the great outdoors!